ethirajsrinivasan/binaryscripts.github.io/_posts/python/2024-12-11-implementing-custom-exception-handling-patterns-in-python.md

 #### Defining Custom Exceptions

-A basic custom exception can be created by subclassing Python’s &#96;Exception&#96; class.
+A basic custom exception can be created by subclassing Python’s `Exception` class.

 ```python
 class CustomError(Exception):